 O’Leary said communicating with such a welcoming team has been easy for him.
 The CRM Science team and clients are spread throughout the US.
-The team uses a combination of Salesforce Chatter, Trello, Skype, email, and other connectivity tools to stay in contact with one another.
+The team uses a combination of Salesforce Chatter, Jira, Slack, email, and other connectivity tools to stay in contact with one another.
 Even though he is not in the same building as colleagues and clients, he said he is amazed by how tightly knit the group can be.
 “Even though we’re all spread out and not always in the office, I feel closer to everyone at CRM Science than I have in jobs where I worked onsite.”

 As he continues learning about and navigating through the Salesforce ecosystem, O’Leary said his ultimate goal is to become a senior Salesforce developer.
 He also said he enjoys working on the PDO side of the CRM Science team, and building apps is quickly becoming a passion of his.
 “I have really enjoyed working on Matt Scheer's application developer team, and I want to continue to do so.
 Matt has been an incredible mentor to me, and I hope to one day even lead a team like his!”

 The CRM Science team loves welcoming the best and brightest thinkers in the Salesforce ecosystem.
 If you have experience working with Salesforce, apply for one of our open positions.